biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 What if we need our piped data to go to another argument than the function's first one?

-Let's see an example.
-The [`gsub()`](https://rdrr.io/r/base/grep.html) function can be used to replace characters in text strings, for example:
+Let's see an example with the [`gsub()`](https://rdrr.io/r/base/grep.html) function, which can be used to replace characters in text strings:

 <div class="highlight">